This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 As a component of antioxidant enzymes, particularly glutathione reductase, it supports maintenance of healthy tissues throughout the body.

-Because it both increases antioxidant capabilities and the quality of blood flow, it can help enhance resistance against diseases and negative effects of stress.
+Because it both increases antioxidant capabilities and the quality of blood flow, it can help enhance resistance against diseases and negative effects of oxidative stress.
 Its ability to fight oxidative stress and excessive inflammation is thought to be due to different types of selenoproteins found in this mineral.

-What are the health benefits of taking selenium?
 Here’s more about the roles that this essential mineral has:

-1. Acts as an Antioxidant and Defends Against Oxidative Stress
+1. Acts as an antioxidant

 This mineral helps fight the aging process and supports a strong immune system by reducing free radical damage.